bertvv/vagrant-skeleton/README.md

   ).setup
 ```

 The only settings that are required are `config:` and `hostname:`.
-The first one should be left as is, the hostname can be set to your liking, Other settings can be omitted, and in that case a sane default is chosen.
+The first one should be left as is, the hostname can be set to your liking.
+Other settings can be omitted, and in that case a sane default is chosen.
 See the documentation in `vagrant_helper.rb` for more information.

 ### Node definitions

-The manifest file for a specific node should be placed under `manifests/nodes`.
+The manifest file for a specific node should be placed under `manifests/nodes/`.
 There's already a `default.pp` node specification for general settings that can be used to inherit from.

 ### Hiera